Testing in high-dimensional spiked models: Links to statistical problems

 The null and the alternative hypotheses can be formulated in terms of the spectral `spike' parameter $\theta$ as

 where $\theta_{0}$ is the true value of the `spike'.
 This testing problem remains invariant under the multiplication of the $p\times n_{1}$ data matrix from the left and from the right by orthogonal matrices, and under the corresponding transformation in the parameter space.
-A maximal invariant statistic consists of the solutions $\lambda_{1}\geq...\geq\lambda_{p}$ of equation (\ref{basic}) with $H$ equal to the sample covariance matrix and $E=\Sigma$.
+A maximal invariant statistic consists of the solutions $\lambda_{1}\geq...\geq\lambda_{p}$ of equation (\ref{basicJO}) with $n_1 H$ equal to the sample covariance matrix and $E=\Sigma$.
 We restrict attention to the invariant tests.
 Therefore, the relevant data are summarized by $\lambda_{1},...,\lambda_{p}$.

-Case 2 is represented by the problem of testing the equality of covariance matrices, $\Omega$ and $\Sigma$, corresponding to two independent $p$-dimensional zero-mean Gaussian samples of sizes $n_{1}$ and $n_{2}$.
-Throughout the paper, we shall assume that

-The assumption $p\leq n_{2}$ is made to ensure the almost sure invertibility of matrix $E$ in (\ref{basic}), whereas the assumption $p\leq n_{1}$ is made to reduce the number of various situations which need to be considered.
-Such a reduction makes our exposition more concise.
+For convenience, details of the invariance and sufficiency arguments for all cases are in SM \ref{Sufficiency and invariance considerations}.

-Returning to Case 2, the alternative hypothesis is the same as in the PCA case.
-Similar invariance considerations lead to tests based on the eigenvalues of the $F$-ratio of the sample covariance matrices.
-Matrix $H$ from (\ref{basic}) equals the sample covariance corresponding to the observations that might contain a `signal' responsible for the covariance spike, whereas matrix $E$ equals the other sample covariance matrix.
-We label Case 2 as the `signal detection' (SigD) case.
-In this case, we find it more convenient to work with the $p$ solutions to the equation
+\textit{SigD.} \ Consider testing the equality of covariance matrices, $\Omega$ and $\Sigma$, corresponding to two independent $p$-dimensional zero-mean Gaussian samples of sizes $n_{1}$ and $n_{2}$.
+The alternative hypothesis is the same as for case PCA.
+Invariance considerations lead to tests based on the eigenvalues of the $F$-ratio of the sample covariance matrices.
+Matrix $H$ from (\ref{basicJO}) equals the sample covariance corresponding to the observations that might contain a `signal' responsible for the covariance spike, whereas matrix $E$ equals the other `noise' sample covariance matrix.
+We again can assume that the population covariance of the `noise' $\Sigma=I_{p}$, although this time it is unknown to the statistician (SM \ref{Sufficiency and invariance considerations} explains why such an assumption involves no loss of generality).
+Here, we find it more convenient to work with the $p$ solutions to the equation

 which we also denote $\lambda_{1}\geq...\geq\lambda_{p}$ to make the notations as uniform across the different cases as possible.
-Note that as the number of observations in the second sample, $n_{2}$, diverges to infinity while $n_{1}$ and $p$ are held constant, equation (\ref{basic beta form}) reduces to equation (\ref{basic}), $E$ converges to $\Sigma$, and SigD reduces to PCA.
+Note that as the second sample size $n_{2} \to \infty$, while $n_{1}$ and $p$ are held constant, equation (\ref{basic beta formJO}) reduces to equation (\ref{basicJO}), $E$ converges to $\Sigma$, and SigD reduces to PCA.